vlsi-nanocomputing/Octantis/README.md

 -----------------------------------------------------------------------------------------------------

 After the building of the project, all the passes developed can be tested.
-More detail will be released in the future version of the project.
+More details will be released in the future version of the project.